Brad Boimler: Season 4

 Boimler is promoted to Lieutenant Junior Grade along with his compatriots.
 The prospect of that promotion caused some momentary personal difficulties jeopardizing it as his regretful memories of how Mariner felt betrayed by his previous promotion caused him to make major mistakes during a mission to transport the decommissioned USS Voyager leading to the worsening of a crisis.
-However, Mariner, upon learning of Boimler's concerns, informed that she recommended his promotion and he deserved it.
+However, Mariner, upon learning of Boimler's concerns, informed him that she recommended his promotion and he deserved it.
 With that encouragement, Boimler played a major role in resolving the situation.
 As such, his promotion was approved and he moved into shared quarters with the belatedly promoted Sam Rutherford who solved his accommodation difficulties.
 However, his first field command on a ringworld proves to be a daunting task with him quietly unwilling to order his immediate subordinates to handle dangerous materials to the point of doing it all himself against standard procedure.
 When the situation escalates on the ringworld into a crisis and Boimler's inefficiency becomes a serious liability, Boimler confesses to Lt.
 Jr grade T'Lyn that he did not feel comfortable assigning potentially dangerous duty to personnel whom he shared the ensign rank with just the previous week.
 T'Lyn responds that she knows that Boimler has truly earned his rank and should exercise his proper authority in the situation.
 With that affirmation, Boimler does so and his team help resolves the crisis, although he orders them to get clear while he does the final and most dangerous duty himself.
 Furthermore, while the crew of the Cerritos dealt with the disgraced former-Starfleet Academy cadet, Nicholas Locarno's, insurrection, Boimler was placed in temporary command of the ship to guide a giant derelict Orion ship to ram penetrate a powerful containment field, creating a breach large and lingering enough for the command crew of the Cerritos to enter using the Captain's Yacht.